seanhelvey/IntroToPythonForRUsers/README.md

 # R-Ladies SB x Central Coast Python Collab - Data Wrangling and Viz

-**NOTE:** This README is currently under construction

 ## Meetup Details

 - **Event Description:** Mark you calendars for a first-of-its-kind [R-Ladies SB](https://www.meetup.com/rladies-santa-barbara/) x [Central Coast Python](https://www.meetup.com/central-coast-python) introductory workshop on December 15th!
 This hybrid event with online and in-person attendees will be an opportunity to celebrate two unique communities by coming together and analyzing one dataset.
 You may choose to follow along on our screens or download the required software and packages to code along on your own machines.
 If you do not already have R and Python installed, please be sure to do so before the event on December 15th (see **[Software Installation Instructions](https://github.com/samanthacsik/RLadiesSB-RvsPython/blob/main/README.md#software-installation-instructions)** below).
-We will be available to help troubleshoot any errors the week before (exact date TBD).
+We will be available to help troubleshoot any errors the week before.

-- **Event Date:** December 15, 2021 at 17:30-19:00PT, office hours 1 week before TBD.
+- **Event Date:** December 15, 2021 at 17:30-19:00PT, office hours 1 week before 12/07 from 5:30-6:30pm via Zoom: https://ucsb.zoom.us/j/81620992244?pwd=d2ZQTCtwZVZvU3Q4M25FN1hIM1Fxdz09.

 - **Event Location:** Zoom link available upon RSVP and optional in-person attendance at National Center for Ecological Analysis & Synthesis (NCEAS) 1021 Anacapa St. Paid parking is available nearby at city lot #8.
 The first 75min are free to park and then it’s $1.50 per hour after that.
 Street parking at the crossroads is also an option, especially after 6pm.

-- **RSVP:** [R-Ladies SB Meetup Event](link here) (Python allies can RSVP at [Central Coast Python Meetup Event](link here))
+- **RSVP:** [R-Ladies SB Meetup Event](https://www.meetup.com/rladies-santa-barbara/events/281807986/) (Python allies can RSVP at [Central Coast Python Meetup Event](https://www.meetup.com/central-coast-python/events/282245942/))

 ## Software Installation Instructions